mvgianel/TerraSense/README.md

 ### ResNet18 Training on TerraSet

 **Disclaimer**: The scripts are originally from the Vitis-AI-Tutorial repo (https://github.com/Xilinx/Vitis-AI-Tutorials/tree/3.5).
-We have modified them to load and process TerraSet and train the ResNet18 on this dataset.
+We have modified them to load, process and augment TerraSet and train the ResNet18 on this dataset.
 We have created this separate repo for the AMD Pervasive AI Developer Contest.

 In order to run this example, please follow the tutorial from the Vitis-AI-Tutorial repo with the following changes: